Locomotives of the Dundalk, Newry and Greenore Railway: Preservation

 Consideration was given to the preservation of locomotive No.1 Macrory but, in the end, no locomotives were preserved.
-It is believed that this is due to an ill-informed belief among those in charge of its fate that the locomotive was of a different track gauge to the rest of Ireland, due to the fact that it was built and owned by a British company, however this was not the case.
+It is believed that this is due to an incorrect belief among those in charge of its fate that the locomotive was of a different track gauge to the rest of Ireland, due to the fact that it was built and owned by a British company.
 Only a 6-wheel composite coach was saved and can now be found in the Ulster Folk and Transport Museum, Cultra, Co.
 Down.
-However, a GNR(I) 2-4-2t JT class locomotive, No. 93 which worked on the Greenore line has also been preserved and is displayed with the DNGR coach in Cultra.
-All the locomotive nameplates, are also preserved.
+However, a GNR(I) 2-4-2T JT class locomotive, No. 93, which worked on the Greenore line has also been preserved and is displayed with the DNGR coach in Cultra.
+All the locomotive nameplates are also preserved.